tldr-pages/tldr/pages/common/pngquant.md

 `pngquant {{path/to/file.png}}`

-- Compress a PNG and override original:
+- Compress a specific PNG and override original:

 `pngquant --ext .png -f {{path/to/file.png}}`